 Photo by Courtney Morrison

-Kheira Issaoui-Mansouri is a philanthropic advisor, facilitator, and advocate for racial and economic justice.
+Kheira Issaoui-Mansouri (she/her) is a philanthropic advisor, consultant, and advocate for racial, gender, and economic justice.
 Over the course of her 15+ years career, she has supported dozens of organizations and leaders in clarifying their goals, interrogating their assumptions, and acting with intention.
+When a vision is present but the plan for action is fuzzy, Kheira excels at illuminating the way to thoughtful implementation, designing processes to get things done, and ensuring there’s community accountability and learning along the way.

 “I have worked with many consultants and Kheira was the most proactive communicator and effective collaborator I have had the privilege of working with.
 She is thoughtful, perceptive, and deeply rooted in equitable, liberatory, and decolonized practices that make working together a truly transformative experience!”